KarelDO/make-slides-with-codex/README.md

 The following are details, only run when `release-slides.sh` does not suffice.
 Compile slides with `typst compile typslides/version0/main.typ` (watch mode: `typst watch`).
 Number every release as `typslides/versionN/main.pdf`, keep supporting assets in the same directory, and log changes in `CHANGELOG.md`.
 Generate thumbnails via `magick -density 200 typslides/version0/main.pdftypslides/version0/thumbs/slide-%02d.png`; render high-resolution slide images with `pdftoppm -png -r 300 typslides/version0/main.pdf typslides/version0/main`; create an overview grid with `montage typslides/version0/thumbs/slide-*.png -tile 5x -geometry +8+8 -background white typslides/version0/overview.png`.

 ## Versioning (for Codex, not for humans)
 Track the CHANGELOG, readme, and different *typ versions using Git.
-Do not track pngs or pdfs, since we can always recompile these.
+Do not track pngs or pdfs, since we can always recompile these, except the documented artifact in `assets/slide-1.png`.
 Commit before a compile and tag the CHANGELOG with that commit hash.